A Generalized Newton Method for Subgradient Systems: Generalized Newton Algorithm for Prox-Regular Functions

 Both Moreau envelopes and proximal mappings have been well recognized in variational analysis and optimization as efficient tools of regularization and approximation of nonsmooth functions.
 This has have done particularly for convex functions and more recently for continuously prox-regular functions; see Rockafellar and Wets \cite{Rockafellar98} and the references therein.
 Proximal mappings and the like have been also used in numerical algorithms of the various types revolving around computing proximal points; see, e.g., the book by Beck \cite{Beck} and the paper by Hare and Sagastiz\'abal \cite{Hare} among many other publications.
-In what follows we are going to use the proximal mapping \eqref{Prox} for designing a generalized Newton algorithm to solve subgradient inclusions \eqref{subgra-inc} for continuously prox-regular functions with applications to a class of Lasso problems.
+In what follows we are going to use the proximal mapping \eqref{Prox} for designing a generalized Newton algorithm to solve subgradient inclusions \eqref{subgra-inc} for continuously prox-regular functions with applications to regularized least square problems.
 Here is our basic Newton-type algorithm to solve subgradient inclusions \eqref{subgra-inc} generated by prox-regular functions $\ph$.
 Note that this algorithm constructively describes the area of {\em choosing a starting point} that depends on the {\em constant of prox-regularity}.
-The {\em subproblem} of this algorithm at each iteration is to find a {\em unique} solution to the optimization problem in \eqref{Prox}, which is a {\em regularization} of $\ph$ by using {\em quadratic penalties}.
+The {\em subproblem} of this algorithm at each iteration consists of finding a {\em unique} solution to the optimization problem in \eqref{Prox}, which is a {\em regularization} of $\ph$ by using {\em quadratic penalties}. \begin{Algorithm}[\bf Newton-type algorithm for subgradient inclusions] {\rm Let $r>0$ be a constant of prox-regularity of $\ph\colon\R^n\to\oR$ from \eqref{prox}.\\[1ex] {\bf Step~0:} Pick any $\lambda\in(0,r^{-1})$, choose a starting point $x^0$ by and set $k:=0$.\\[1ex] {\bf Step~1:} If $0\in\partial\varphi(x^k)$, then stop.
+Otherwise compute {\bf Step~2}: Choose $d^k\in\R^n$ such that {\bf Step~3:} Compute $x^{k+1}$ by {\bf Step 4:} Increase $k$ by $1$ and go to Step~1.} \end{Algorithm}